uwcse440/web-cse440-au17/index.md

 - tangible interfaces
 - ubiquitous computing interfaces (e.g., enabled by the Internet of Things)

-Any problem where people collect data, or seek value in personal data, introduces opportunities and challenges in designing for effective interaction.
+Any problem where people gather or seek value in personal data introduces opportunities and challenges in designing for effective interaction around that data.
 </div>

 # Project Structure